Back To Search Results

 Treatment / Management

-The treatment of urge urinary incontinence is designed to achieve a degree of decrease in bladder contractility.
-It also aims to acquire increased bladder capacity and decreased afferent input to the bladder.[3]
-According to the American Urological Association guidelines, treatment options should be considered at 3 different levels.
+The treatment of urge urinary incontinence is designed to decrease bladder contractility to some degree; it also aims to increase bladder capacity and decrease afferent input to the bladder.[3]
+According to the American Urological Association guidelines, treatment options should be considered at three different levels.

-First-line treatment includes teaching the patient some behavioral therapies such as bladder training and toileting habits, lifestyle modifications, voiding diaries, dietary changes, avoiding bladder irritants (such as caffeine and smoking), pelvic floor muscle training (PFMT), and biofeedback.
+First-line treatment includes teaching the patient behavioral therapies such as bladder training and toileting habits, lifestyle modifications, voiding diaries, dietary changes, avoiding bladder irritants (such as caffeine and smoking), pelvic floor muscle training, and biofeedback.

 Second-line treatment includes the use of medications, namely antimuscarinic and beta-3 agonist therapy.